eramirez1905/test1/BREEZE.rst

           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.

-  -r, --skip-rebuild-check
-          Skips checking image for rebuilds.
-It will use whatever image is available locally/pulled.

   -L, --build-cache-local
           Uses local cache to build images.
 No pulled images will be used, but results of local builds in the Docker cache are used instead.
 This will take longer than when the pulled